Inzhenerka/docs.getdbt.tech/contributing/content-style-guide.md

 - Semantic Layer
 - Copilot

-All of our other features, such as models, environments, configs, and settings, are all common nouns.
+All of our other features, such as models, environments, configs, and settings, are treated as common nouns.

 ### 3rd party brands